jimmy-zx/csc2332-mbqc/report/report.typ

   ],
 )<cnot-gate>

-= Two-Qubit Quantum Fourier Transform
+= Two-Qubit Quantum Fourier Transform <qft>

 In this section, we implement a two-qubit Quantum Fourier Transform (QFT) in MBQC using the universal gate constructions above.
 The QFT is a central subroutine in quantum algorithms such as Shor’s factoring algorithm and quantum phase estimation.
 Demonstrating the QFT within the MBQC framework further validates the universality of the proposed simulation methodology.

 #figure(
   grid(rows: (auto, auto), align: center + horizon)[